 |Leonardo Mayer to win 1st set and WIN match: 7/4||Leonardo Mayer to win 1st set and LOSE match: 5/1|

 You could raise those odds even further by betting on Sugita to lose the first set and still win the match.
-That outcome would pay 5/1 (it’s the bottom-right selection in the above example which has Mayer winning the first set and losing the match).
+That outcome would pay 5/1 (it’s the bottom-right selection in the above example with Mayer winning the first set and losing the match).

 Like accumulators, double results increase the potential reward in return for also increasing the potential risk.
 Both outcomes in your wager must be correct for you to win the bet.

-A time when you might want to choose a double result would be if you have a player in mind but know he or she tends to start slowly.
+When you might want to choose a double result, you have a player in mind but know he or she tends to start slowly.
 Or perhaps your pick is up against a strong server.
 In that case, you could take the double result that your pick loses the first set but still wins the match.
 This would boost your odds considerably at the cost of adding one more condition that must be met for your wager to win.

 Set Exact Score / Set Scorecast

-Here’s a real example that was offered by one of my favourite bookmakers recently:
+Here’s a real tennis betting example that was offered by one of my favorite sports betting sites recently:

 |1st Set Scorecast|